hasmetdurak/hasmetdurak/README.md

 GAIOS is an open-source, intent-based programming language designed to unify AI systems, smart devices, and complex workflows.
 Inspired by military command structures, it offers a clear, hierarchical syntax for seamless automation and integration.
 With modularity, natural language processing (NLP) support, and real-time control, GAIOS empowers developers to build scalable solutions across industries like IoT, AI, and enterprise workflows.

-**Puff**
-Secure, ephemeral messaging with one-time-use links Puff is a privacy-first mobile app built for secure, temporary conversations.
-Powered by the Signal Protocol, it ensures end-to-end encryption and forward secrecy.
-Create a chat room with a single tap, share a unique link (e.g., puff.com/ABC123XYZ) that expires after 10 minutes or one use, and watch messages vanish after being read.
-With a minimalist single-screen interface, Puff makes private messaging simple, safe, and fleeting.

-**CryptoWalletApp**
-A secure and user-friendly mobile application for managing cryptocurrency wallets and tracking real-time market data.
-*Technologies: Flutter, Web3.js*

-**Ustad.ai**
-Ustad.ai is an AI-powered SaaS platform designed to revolutionize legal research and assistance in Turkey.
-Leveraging a fine-tuned LLM and RAG architecture, it provides accurate, context-aware answers to legal queries, specializing in Turkish laws, case law, and jurisprudence.
-From drafting legal documents to analyzing precedents, Ustad.ai empowers lawyers, students, and professionals with fast and reliable legal insights.

- **SeeThroughEyes**
-SeeThroughEyes is a mobile app/SaaS project that lets users experience social media through the eyes of a chosen celebrity or influencer.
-By aggregating public posts from accounts followed by the selected person on platforms like Instagram or X, it creates a unified feed, offering a unique perspective on their interests and networks.
-Perfect for fans, journalists, and researchers, SeeThroughEyes provides a fresh way to explore social media dynamics and discover new content.